Code-Institute-Submissions/Othello/README.md

 2. Fontawesome was used for the menu icon on smaller screens.
 link: https://fontawesome.com/icons?d=gallery
 * **MVC Architecture:** MVC (Model-View-Controller) was used in this project as the design and fundamentals of how it is structured.
-* **Version Control:** git was used for version control in this project and github to host the deployed project and the repository.
+* **Version Control:** Git was used for version control in this project and github to host the deployed project and the repository.
 * **Editors:** For the majority of the project Cloud9 was used but in the end it was moved over to gitpod.
 links: Cloud9 - https://aws.amazon.com/cloud9/
        Gitpod - https://www.gitpod.io/

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
 ____
 ## Testing
 The functionality of the game has been manually tested at different stages of this project.